Rajan1247/Installation_Guides/Conda/Readme.md

 Miniconda is a free, miniature installation of Anaconda Distribution that includes only conda, Python, the packages they both depend on, and a small number of other useful packages.

-You can use the `miniconda-install.sh` script to download and install the Miniconda.
+You can use the `install-miniconda.sh` script to download and install the latest version of Miniconda.
 - Run the following command to download the `install-miniconda.sh` file:

     ```bash